San Antonio: Arts and culture

-Lined with numerous shops, bars, and restaurants, as well as the Arneson River Theater, this attraction is transformed into an impressive festival of lights during the Christmas and New Year holiday period (except for the Mission Reach), and is suffused with the local sounds of folklorico and flamenco music during the summer, particularly during celebrations such as the Fiesta Noche del Rio.
+Lined with numerous shops, bars, and restaurants, as well as the Arneson River Theater, this attraction is transformed into a festival of lights during the Christmas and New Year holiday period (except for the Mission Reach), and is suffused with the local sounds of folklorico and flamenco music during the summer, particularly during celebrations such as the Fiesta Noche del Rio.

 The Downtown area also features San Fernando Cathedral, The Majestic Theatre, Hemisfair (home of the Tower of the Americas, and UTSA's Institute of Texan Cultures), La Villita, Market Square, the Spanish Governor's Palace, and the historic Menger Hotel.
 The Fairmount Hotel, built in 1906 and San Antonio's second oldest hotel, is in the Guinness World Records as one of the heaviest buildings ever moved intact.
 It was placed in its new location, three blocks south of the Alamo, over four days in 1985, and cost $650,000 to move.

-The city is home to three animal attractions.
-SeaWorld, 16 mi west of Downtown in the city's Westover Hills district, is the number 3 attraction and one of the largest marine life parks in the world.
-The very popular and historic San Antonio Zoo is in the city's Brackenridge Park.
-A third animal attraction was developed by British company Merlin Entertainments to accompany SeaWorld as a second aquarium attraction and indoor counterpart.
-The new attraction is inside the Shops at Rivercenter in Downtown San Antonio and is one of Merlin's Sea Life Aquariums.
-The San Antonio Aquarium is the third and final attraction.
+SeaWorld, 16 mi west of Downtown in the city's Westover Hills district, is one of the largest marine life parks in the world.
+The San Antonio Zoo is in Brackenridge Park.
+The British company Merlin Entertainments developed an aquarium attraction and indoor counterpart to SeaWorld.
+It is inside the Shops at Rivercenter in Downtown San Antonio and is one of Merlin's Sea Life Aquariums.
+The San Antonio Aquarium features a number of interactive exhibits.

 San Antonio is also home to several commercial amusement parks, including Six Flags Fiesta Texas and Morgan's Wonderland, a theme park for children with special needs.
 Kiddie Park, featuring old-fashioned amusement rides for children, was established in 1925 and is the oldest children's amusement park in the U.S.